sunfounder/pironman/docs/source/setup_pironman.rst

 Press ``Ctrl+X`` -> ``Y`` -> ``Enter`` to save and exit editing.

 .. note::
-    For details on the introduction and configuration of the components in Pironman, please refer to: :ref:`about_hardware`.
+    The introduction and configuration of the Pironman components can be found in: :ref:`about_hardware`.